jillhubbard/se201_collaboration/README.md

 And I learned it from the best, always dressed in somethin' fresh

-Lookin' for a little dime, huge butt and nice chest
+Lookin' for a little dime, butt and nice chest

 Yes, they heard I used to rock Guess